jbosstm/narayana/PULL_REQUEST_TEMPLATE.md

 The build axis can be controlled by prefixing a ! on the following as appropriate:

-CORE TOMCAT AS_TESTS RTS JACOCO XTS QA_JTA QA_JTS_OPENJDKORB PERFORMANCE LRA DB_TESTS mysql db2 postgres oracle
+CORE AS_TESTS RTS JACOCO XTS QA_JTA QA_JTS_OPENJDKORB PERFORMANCE LRA DB_TESTS mysql db2 postgres oracle

 Pull requests build and run with JDK11 and JDK17.
 Add the prefix `!` to disable these defaults.
 Include the text `JDK21` to build and run with JDK21